-Pools, spas or hot tubs that include system(s) that provide equivalent recovered energy on an annual basis through one of the following
+EXCEPTION: Pools, spas or hot tubs that include system(s) that provide equivalent recovered energy on an annual basis through one of the following methods:

-- 1. Solar water heating systems not claimed in Section C406.5 or C407; 2.
-Dehumidification heat recovery; - 3.
-Waste heat recovery; or - 4.
-A combination of these system sources capable of and configured to provide at least 70 percent of the heating energy required over - C404.12 ((Energy consumption of)) Portable spas.
+Solar water heating systems not claimed in Section C406.5 or C407; Dehumidification heat recovery;

+3. Waste heat recovery; or

+4. A combination of these system sources capable of and configured to provide at least 70 percent of the heating energy required over an operating season.

+C404.12 ((Energy consumption of)) Portable spas.
 The energy consumption of electric-powered portable spas shall be controlled by the requirements of APSP 14.